Roll Over and Die: Anime

 An anime television series adaptation was announced on April 28, 2025.
-The series will be produced by A.C.G.T and directed by Nobuharu Kamanaka, with Mariko Kunisawa handling series composition, Miki Matsumoto, Fumio Matsumoto, Takashi Fukuyo and Takafumi Furusawa designing the characters, and Ryo Takahashi composing the music.
-Kikuko Inoue will narrate the series.
-It is set to premiere in January 2026.
+It is produced by A.C.G.T and directed by Nobuharu Kamanaka, with Mariko Kunisawa handling series composition, Miki Matsumoto, Fumio Matsumoto, Takashi Fukuyo and Takafumi Furusawa designing the characters, and Ryo Takahashi composing the music.
+Kikuko Inoue is narrating the series.
+The series premiered from January 9 to March 27, 2026, on Tokyo MX and BS11.
 The opening theme song is "Liberator", performed by PassCode, and the ending theme song is "I Need", performed by Yuki Tanaka.
-Crunchyroll will stream the series.
+Crunchyroll is streaming the series.